geniusworks/digital-archive-maker/docs/video_ripping_guide.md

 Implementation details:
 - English audio selection uses HandBrakeCLI options: `--audio-lang-list eng --first-audio`.
-- English subtitles selection uses: `--subtitle-lang-list eng --subtitle-default=1` (soft subtitles).
+- English subtitles are muxed into the MP4 after encode (copy video/audio, `-c:s mov_text`).
+If you choose subtitles, the track is marked default; otherwise it is included but not defaulted.
-- If neither English audio nor English subtitles exist, the stream layout is kept as-is.
+- If only image-based subtitles (VobSub/PGS) exist, they cannot be added as soft subs to MP4; consider burn-in or OCR + backfill.

 ## Backfill English subtitles into existing MP4s
 Use the provided helper to mux English soft subtitles from your archival MKVs into an existing MP4 without re-encoding video/audio.